About our programmes

 - Do I have to be sponsored by my employer?

 Learning acquired from our programmes will enhance your current and future roles.
 Therefore, many organisations sponsor their employees to attend executive programmes.
-However, you do not have to be sponsored by your employer to apply for a place on Cass Executive Education programmes.
+However, you do not have to be sponsored by your employer to apply for a place on Bayes Executive Education programmes.

 - Are there any scholarships available?